Assessment, Recording and Reporting

 Every parent can expect the following communications within an academic year:

-- Progress Tracking information will be sent home on a termly basis, one of which will be a full report
+- Progress Tracking information will be sent home on a termly basis, one of which will contain a tutor report

-- An opportunity to meet your son/daughter's group tutor (Year 7 and 12)
+- An opportunity to meet your son/daughter's group tutor (Year 7-13)